Kuchaman City: Transport

+Rail

+During the reign of Jaswant Singh II, the first railway line of Marwar was laid from Sambhar Lake to Kuchaman via Nawan.
+It was opened for traffic from 1875 AD.
+Its length was 24 km.
+This rail line was laid by the Rajputana-Malwa Railway.

+Now Kuchaman City railway station is a major railway station in Didwana-Kuchaman and Nagaur district, Rajasthan.
+Its code is KMNC.
+It serves City of Kuchaman.
+The station consists of 2 platforms.
+The station lies on Jodhpur – Delhi main line which connects Kuchaman to Jodhpur, Jaipur and Delhi as well as Merta Road – Rewari line and Phulera - Ajmer line.
+Kuchaman city railway station is located in the middle of the Jaipur - Jodhpur rail route.
+All the major trains operating on this route have a halt here.16 trains pass through the station.

+Road

+Kuchaman is located on State Highway number 2 connecting Dausa, State Highway number 7 links Ajmer, Kishangarh with Hanumangarh and State Highway number 19 links Kuchaman with Jaipur and Jodhpur.
+RSRTC operates bus service to major cities in Rajasthan, New Delhi, Uttar Pradesh, Haryana, Madhya Pradesh, Punjab and Gujarat.
+City buses are operated by RSRTC (as Lok gramin parivahan nigam) and private operators which provides services for connectivity to nearby towns and villages.
+The private service operators also provide services for Gujrat, Maharashtra, Karnataka, Madhaya Pradesh, Uttar Pradesh, Haryana, Delhi and other major cities of India.

+Kuchaman Ring Road is a project of Kuchaman Municipal council and Rajasthan PWD to reduce increasing traffic of Kuchaman city.

+Air

+There is no airport or airstrip located in Kuchaman.
+There are 2 helipads out of which one permanent helipad is located in Kuchaman Valley, and one temporary helipad is located in the premises of Kuchaman College.

 Sports

-The only stadium in the city, Kuchaman Nagar Parishad Kharda Multipurpose Stadium, has a seating capacity of 0l5,000 and has hosted District level cricket matches and other sporting events.
-Kalyan chand mantri Indoor Stadium,Kuchaman College athlete track are the other sporting arenas in the city.
+The only stadium in the city, Kuchaman Nagar Parishad Kharda Multipurpose Stadium, has a seating capacity of 5,000 and has hosted District level cricket matches and other sporting events.
+Kalyan chand mantri Indoor Stadium, Kuchaman College athlete track are the other sporting arenas in the city.

 Common games and sports in Kuchaman include athletics, cricket, basketball, badminton, field hockey, football, tennis, kabaddi, kho-kho and chess.
 The Kharda Stadium in city is the multipurpose sports venue for sports.
-The Kuchaman Cricket Club (KCC) is one of several cricket clubs of the Nagaur District.
+The Kuchaman Cricket Club (KCC) is one of several cricket clubs of the District.
 KCC organises the Kuchaman Premier League, a district level cricket League.
 Kuchaman has also a basketball courts at the college ground of Kuchaman College.

 In the State budget passed by the Government of Rajasthan in 2022, the announcement was made for another multi-sports stadium called the Major Dhyan Chand Sports Complex in Kuchaman.
 This is the second sports ground being built in Kuchaman which is still under construction (as in February 2023).
 The state-of-the-art facilities are being developed for many indoor and outdoor games in this new ground.